bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 * The most important hyperparameters I focused on when tuning were:
   * **n_estimators**: In a dataset with not that much data, we had to raise this from the default of 100 to get proper results
   * **max_depth**: The max depth of the trees.
-The whole point of an XGBoost model is to leverage an ensemble of weak learners.
-Thus, making sure this value is not too high is crucial for good results.
+Making sure this value is not too high is crucial for good results.
-  * **learning_rate**: How "fast" our model learns, or really the steps that it takes when using gradient descent for optimization.
-Many models out there have very small learning rates, but due to the stochastic nature of this project, a higher learning rate of 0.1 is more appropriate to avoid getting stuck in local minimas
+  * **learning_rate**: Many models out there have very small learning rates, but due to the stochastic nature of this project, a higher learning rate of 0.1 is more appropriate
-  * **colsample_bytree**: This value indicates the proportions of columns to be used in each tree that is built.
+  * **colsample_bytree**: Proportion of columns in each individual tree.
 We reduce this because we do have a lot of features (about 20)

 Here we can see the performance of the XGBoost model in comparison to the baseline models we created.